by Katherine V. Forrest

 Into this widening schism walks young Joss.
 She becomes deeply involved with Emerald, a woman who struggles to locate her long-lost daughter and finds herself caught between two factions in a burgeoning conflict of the gravest proportions.

-With Daughters of an Emerald Dusk, Forrest has created her most electrifying, suspenseful, and yes, sexiest novel yet in this acclaimed series that began in 1984 with Daughters of a Coral Dawn.
+With Daughters of an Emerald Dusk, Forrest has created her most electrifying and suspenseful novel yet in this acclaimed series that began with Daughters of a Coral Dawn.

 Originally Published by Alyson Books 2005.